When I mention Turkmenistan, often people look at me with a confused stare and then ask what it is – a place, a city, what?

 Smoking was banned in all public places and for all government employees.

-- Ashgabat holds the Guinness World Record for the most public pools in a single place.
-At 27, the most buildings clad in marble and the largest architectural star with a mind blowing area of 34,875 square feet (3,240 sq. m).
+Ashgabat holds the Guinness World Record for the most public pools in a single place.
+At 27, most buildings clad in marble and the largest architectural star with a mind-blowing area of 34,875 square feet (3,240 sq. m).

-- The Ruhnama – a book written by Saparmurat Niyazov had to be displayed in a locations of prominence, all government buildings, and shops.
+The Ruhnama – a book written by Saparmurat Niyazov had to be displayed in locations of prominence, all government buildings, and shops.
 Within mosques, it was to be treated the same as the Qur’an.
-Failure to do this would lead to destruction of the mosque.
+Failure to do this would lead to the destruction of the mosque.

-- Under the Decree of the People’s council, on the 17th of August 2003, the population of Turkmenistan is entitled to subsided electricity, natural gas, water, and salt until 2030.
+Under the Decree of the People’s council, on August 17, 2003, the population of Turkmenistan is entitled to subsided electricity, natural gas, water, and salt until 2030.
 Up to 2014, this also included the vehicles.

-- Saparmurat Niyazov’s cult of personality and leadership was used as base for the film, “The Dictator.”
+Saparmurat Niyazov’s cult of personality and leadership was used as a base for the film, “The Dictator.”